FL-Marine/8-Week-SQL-Challenge/Case Study # 2 - Pizza Runner/A. Pizza Metrics/README.md

  ###  **1. customer_orders**
 - exclusions & extras columns need to be cleaned
 - Need to update null values to be empty to indicate customers ordered no extras/exclusions
-- Current null results in exclusions & extras are not truly null they are be interpreted as strings.
+- Current 'null' results in exclusions & extras are not truly null they are be interpreted as strings.
 ```sql
 DROP TABLE IF EXISTS customer_orders_table_cleaned;
 CREATE TEMP TABLE customer_orders_table_cleaned AS (